Furness Whisper — Local History for Furness

 Quality of Life

-Enjoy a mix of open countryside and everyday convenience, with a slower pace of life and plenty of green space.
+Life here offers a balance of open countryside and everyday convenience, with a steadier pace and plenty of green space.

-Neighbourliness and mutual support are a big part of life here, and many people feel a real connection to their town or village.
+Neighbourliness still matters.
+People look out for one another and many feel a real connection to their town or village.

 Economic Opportunities

-Work opportunities range from established local industries to newer sectors, including engineering, services and tourism.
+Work opportunities range from long-standing local industries to newer sectors, including engineering, services and tourism.

 Education & Learning

-Local schools, colleges and training options give people of all ages opportunities to learn and grow.
+Local schools, colleges and training options give people of all ages the chance to build skills and keep learning.

 Latest Stories from Furness History